aridjayarecipes/cutesrecipes.web.app/content/post/2550-easiest-way-to-prepare-perfect-healthy-carrot-soup-with-hasselback-potatoes.md

 1. Prepare  Few leaves of Mint

 Watch how to make the best carrot soup in this short recipe video!
-It&#39;s lusciously creamy (yet cream-less) and full of caramelized roasted carrot flavor.
+It's lusciously creamy (yet cream-less) and full of caramelized roasted carrot flavor.
 Upgrade your roast side with these healthy hasselback carrots, seasoned with warming cumin and fennel.
 Find more Sunday roast recipes at Tesco Real Food.

 <!--inarticleads2-->